 Learn how to create a simple Lightning component that renders a list of contacts from your org.
 Start by creating an Apex controller class, and then create a Lightning component and an event handler.
 Finally, render the list of contacts in the component.

-What is the Lightning Component Framework?
+What Is the Lightning Component Framework?

-The Lightning Component framework is a UI framework for developing dynamic web apps for mobile and desktop devices.
-It's a modern framework for building single-page applications engineered for growth.
+The Lightning Component framework is a UI framework for developing single page applications for mobile and desktop devices.